bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 This is, in short, a device that can do anything.
 It's just really small and really, really cheap.

 One thing I'm not even going to attempt is a GUI.
 You're stuck with command line unless someone hacks something else in.

+## Design considerations and further work

+This is not the final design for this device, because I do not believe there is any one design that can fufill all use cases.
+There are a few obvious things that could be changed, depending on what the user wants:

+### USB Ports

+The current device uses USB-C only for power and charging, with a single USB-A port for peripherals (WiFi adapter, etc).
+This limits the device somewhat.
+The F1C100s only has one USB port but can do OTG, so a simpler one-port design is possible.
+This would enable the device to use [USB Gadget mode](https://www.kernel.org/doc/html/v4.19/driver-api/usb/gadget.html), allowing it to act as a host or device.
+The pros and cons of this are debatable, and I chose the ability to plug in a USB WiFi adapter.
+Still, it could change.

+### A bigger display

+The display is only 320x240, which is really too small to be used as a terminal.
+I believe the minimum resolution for a console is 640x480 or 800x480.
+I've already [written a driver for a 800x480 display](https://bbenchoff.github.io/pages/dumb.html), and it could work over SPI.
+This display is somewhat expensive, with a bare panel coming in at $12, also necessatiating a larger enclosure with increased cost.
+Still, that's an option.

+### A bigger keyboard

+The current keyboard has 47 keys (space is duplicated on each side), which the mechanical keyboard mafia tells me is enough to completely replicate the function of an IBM 104 key keyboard.
+There are many, many more GPIOs available on the port I'm using for the keyboard.
+This device could support 110 keys easily, and even more by stealing pins from other GPIO ports.
+I decided against this because 47 keys is enough, and more keys cost more money.

+### Break out the GPIOs

+There are a host of GPIOs that can be broken out to more devices.
+These GPIOs support I2C, SPI, I2S, UART, and even IrDA.
+While I'm limited by the form factor, I would really like to break these signals out into a useful header in future iterations.
+The only question is what format this header would take.
+I'm extremely partial to the [Shitty Add-On spec I created](https://hackaday.com/2019/03/20/introducing-the-shitty-add-on-v1-69bis-standard/), but finding the right connector to implement this is difficult.
+If anyone knows of a right angle, keyed, 2x3, female, SMD IDC connector, please email me.
+They simply don't exist.
+Of course, since I'm already making the plastic enclosure I could engineer _something_...

 ## In Closing, or, A Hammer for the Mind